bertmelis/bertmelis.github.io/_posts/2021-04-21-1-Certificate-management.md

 ## Preparation

 You probably already have everything installed on your system.
 I'm creating the certificates on my Lubuntu laptop and afterwards I'll transfer them to the server.
+It works equally fine in WSL or WSL2 on Windows.

 In case you haven't installed anything yet: